 The woman had strong opinions about Medicare privatization, too.
 She had heard of Paul Ryan’s plan, but didn’t know all the details.
 “It limits options for someone if they don’t have money to buy what they want,” she explained.
 She talked some about the health insurance she has now, which is provided by the bank.
 She explained that when Wachovia bank became Wells Fargo, employees had to pay more for their coverage.
 In the last five years, she has been hospitalized three times for her severe headaches and feels the pinch of higher copays and deductibles.
 Health insurance is a big reason why she says she will remain in the workforce.
 She knows she can’t swing it on her own.

-For more from Trudy Lieberman on Social Security and entitlement reform, click here.Trudy Lieberman is a fellow at the Center for Advancing Health and a longtime contributing editor to the Columbia Journalism Review.
-She is the lead writer for The Second Opinion, CJR’s healthcare desk, which is part of our United States Project on the coverage of politics and policy.
+For more from Trudy Lieberman on Social Security and entitlement reform, click here.Trudy Lieberman is a longtime contributing editor to the Columbia Journalism Review.
+She is the lead writer for The Second Opinion, CJR's healthcare desk, which is part of our United States Project on the coverage of politics and policy.
+She also blogs for Health News Review.
 Follow her on Twitter @Trudy_Lieberman.
 Tags: entitlements, Medicare, Paul Ryan, Philadelphia, Social Security, town hall